Customize Consent Preferences

 I create panoramas by taking multiple overlapping photos, and then stitch them together with Hugin, a free open source panorama stitcher.
 Hugin has a wizard which does most of the work for you.
 Even so it takes a fair amount of time to create one panorama.
 The result is that I have photos in a number of albums that have not been stitched yet.
 I will find the time at some point.

-I have a Samsung phone which has a Surround Shot mode, which allows you to take a full spherical (360° x 180°) photos.
-The phone stitches it all together for you, and the results are quite impressive.
+My old Samsung phone has a Surround Shot mode, which allows you to take a full spherical (360° x 180°) photos.
+The phone stitches it all together for you, and the results were quite impressive.
 It is not perfect though and sometimes fills in areas where it can’t work out the overlap.
-This is usually happens if you don’t keep the phone in one place while taking the photos.
+This usually happens if you don’t keep the phone in one location while taking the photos.
+Sadly Samsung have removed the feature from the newer phones.

 I used to use Dermandar to host my panoramas, but can no longer embed them.
 You can still see some of my public panoramas there.